-The research is also seeking to determine whether hybrid tomato varieties (and vegetables in general) are nutritionally deficient in comparison with traditional open-pollinated heirloom varieties.
+The research sought to determine whether hybrid tomato varieties (and by implication, vegetables in general) are nutritionally deficient in comparison with traditional open-pollinated heirloom varieties.

 A story for children about the very special properties of golden-orange tomatoes, written and illustrated by Janet Bradbury.

 We welcome you to download a copy of the book to print or read from your computer for free.

 'Jessica and the Golden Orb' was featured by the Wanganui Midweek newspaper in the article 'Tomato stars in new book'.

 We are delighted to announce a break-through in our understanding about the superior health benefits of specific tomato varieties.

 Two types of lycopene can be found in tomato.
 All-trans-lycopene is commonly found in red (and other colour) tomatoes; and tetra-cis-lycopene (also known as prolycopene) is found in some heirloom tomatoes within the golden to orange and tangerine colour spectrum.

 Note that not all tomatoes with the colour will contain tetra-cis-lycopene, as some will contain beta-carotene instead, which exhibits the same colour.
 Hence, it is necessary to have varieties chemically analysed to determine whether they contain tetra-cis-lycopene or whether the colour is exhibited from the beta-carotene in the tomato.